 - 10 metres from a corner with or without a painted crosswalk

 - 15 metres from a pedestrian corridor unless there are signs indicating otherwise

 - One metre from a driveway or alley

 - One metre from the centre of a fire hydrant

 Parking durations are often limited to a maximum amount of time as indicated on signs.

 - Parking in Residential Areas: Vehicles may be parked on any city street for up to 72 hours, except as otherwise indicated by a sign or provided for in the Traffic Bylaw.
-Vehicles displaying a parking permit, such as a Residential Parking Permit or Disability Permit, must observe the 72 hour time limit as well.
+Vehicles displaying a parking permit, such as a Residential Parking Permit or Disabled Parking Permit, must also observe the 72 hour time limit.

-- Over-length Vehicles: Vehicles longer than 6 metres are not allowed to park in a pay parking zone and, with the exception of recreational vehicles, may only park for up to an hour on a residential street.
+- Over-length Vehicles: Units longer than six metres are not allowed to park in a pay parking zone and, with the exception of recreational vehicles, may only park unattended for up to an hour on a residential street.

-- Recreational Vehicles: Recreational vehicles may not be parked on a residential city street for more than 36 hours and must be removed from all city streets for at least 48 hours prior to being parked again.
+- Recreational Vehicles: Recreational vehicles cannot be parked on a residential street for more than 36 hours and must be removed from all streets for at least 48 hours prior to being parked again.

 Most parking issues in residential areas can be resolved by neighbours discussing the problem and working toward a mutually beneficial solution for all involved.
 Remember, the street in front of your house does not belong to you.